How to Share Files with an App in Windows 11

 Summary

-Sharing files and content with apps in Windows 11 is a straightforward process.
-You start by locating the item you wish to share, initiating the share command, and then selecting the specific application you want to send it to from the available options.
-Windows then opens the chosen app, often pre-filling the content for you, allowing you to quickly complete the action, such as sending an email or creating a new note.
-This feature streamlines the process of sending information between different applications.
+Sharing files and content with apps in Windows 11 is quite a useful process.
+First, find the item you want to share.
+Then, use the ‘Share’ command to choose the specific app you want to send it to from the list.
+Windows will then open that app, often with the content already prepared, so you can quickly finish the task, like sending an email or making a new note.
+This feature makes sending information between apps much smoother.

 Was this guide helpful?